InspiryThemes/realhomes-docs/docs/installation-and-activation.md

 # Installation

-Before installation, you must make sure that your hosting environment/server must meet the [requirements of WordPress](https://wordpress.org/about/requirements/).
-RealHomes doesn't require any specific setup, and it will work perfectly fine on a hosting account (shared, reseller, or dedicated) that meets WordPress requirements.
+Before installation, ensure that your hosting environment/server meets WordPress [requirements of WordPress](https://wordpress.org/about/requirements/).
+RealHomes doesn't demand any specific setup; it operates seamlessly on hosting accounts—be it shared, reseller, or dedicated—as long as they fulfill WordPress requirements.

-To start, you must have a working version of WordPress.
-Almost all primary web hosts provide one-click WordPress install, and you can consult your host's help site for more information in this regard.
-For manual installation, you can consult [WordPress Official Installation guide](https://wordpress.org/support/article/how-to-install-wordpress/).
+To begin, you'll need a functional version of WordPress.
+Most leading web hosts offer one-click WordPress installations.
+Refer to your host's help site for detailed instructions.
+For manual installation, consult the [WordPress Official Installation guide](https://wordpress.org/support/article/how-to-install-wordpress/).

-Once you have a working version of WordPress, You need to download "**All Files and Documentation**" from the ThemeForest download page (screenshot below) and extract the downloaded zip to get the required files, including **realhomes.zip**.
+Once WordPress is set up, download "**All Files and Documentation**" from the ThemeForest download page and extract the zip file.
+This will provide you with the necessary files, including **realhomes.zip**.

 ![Screenshot](images/installation/download-rh-full-package.png)